-Michael Fontaine is an associate professor in Cornell's Department of Classics and acting dean of the University Faculty.
+Michael Fontaine is a professor in Cornell's Department of Classics and acting dean of the University Faculty.
 His scholarly specialization is Latin and Greek philology and the literature of the late Roman Republic.
-He regularly offers lively courses on Greek mythology and literature, including CAU seminars on Homer’s Odyssey and (in summer 2016) a new seminar on “The Greatest Hits of Greek Tragedy.”
+He regularly offers lively courses on Greek mythology and literature, including CAU seminars on Homer’s Odyssey and (in summer 2016) a seminar on “The Greatest Hits of Greek Tragedy.”

 Michael has published a book on jokes, wordplay, and textual criticism in the comedies of Plautus, Funny Words in Plautine Comedy (Oxford University Press, 2010), and is a coeditor of The Oxford Handbook of Greek and Roman Comedy (Oxford University Press, 2012).
 He lives in Ithaca with his wife, Alyssa, and two children.